Avuidrauxs/ghana-bank-sort-codes-api/README.md

-# ghana-bank-sort-codes-api
+# Ghana Banks Sort Codes/Routing Number API
-This is a scrapping tool to acquire Ghana Banks Sort codes from The Ghana Interbank Payment and Settlement Systems
+This was scrapped from Ghana Banks Sort codes from The Ghana Interbank Payment and Settlement Systems website to acquire all the banks in Ghana sort codes and routing numbers.